 Chocolate Chip Cookie Dough Sugar Scrub probably was my favorite, which was a surprise.
 I combined gooey brown sugar, white sugar, vanilla and used flakes of real dark chocolate.
 Amazing!

 An essential component of sugar scrubs is the oil.
 I recommend using either coconut oil or sweet almond oil.
 Sweet almond oil is formulated for use in body products and is very inexpensive.
-(Try Amazon if you can’t find it locally.)
+(The best price I found for sweet almond oil was on Amazon.)

-Coconut oil is a little more pricey, especially unrefined oil, but it is very moisturizing.
+Coconut oil is a little more pricey, especially unrefined oil, but it is very moisturizing and it is my favorite.
 If using unrefined coconut oil your sugar scrub will take on a slight coconut scent, while sweet almond oil is neutral.
 Depending on the temperature in your home, a scrub made with coconut oil may solidify a little which is totally fine – it will warm and melt on your skin in the shower or bath.
+(I buy this big jar of virgin coconut oil on Amazon – it’s way cheaper than the price at my grocery store.)

 The sugar scrubs may be stored in small glass mason jars or plastic Tupperware-type containers.
 Use your scrubs within a few days since they are totally natural and have no preservatives.